blainefinstein/hugo-website/content/officehours.md

 ---
 title: "Office Hours"
-date: 2024-05-08
+date: 2024-06-18
 hidemeta: true
-description: "Schedule and location for Professor Dr von Igelfeld's office hours."
+description: "Schedule and location for office hours."
 ---

 ---
 #### Schedule

-Office hours take place on Wednesday at 10am.
+Meetings can be scheduled [here](https://calendly.com/blainefinstein-g).

 ---

 #### Location

-By default meetings are in my office.
-I am also available for virtual meetings on Zoom.
+Office hours are via Zoom by default.
+The meeting link is [here](https://zoom.us/j/7377291328?pwd=SCbRsmTpkWIEKcHQ9jbJTtUDB55mDt.1).
+I am also available in person with prior notice.

 ---

 #### Meeting material

-+ If we are meeting to discuss research, please send me a written description of the work that you would like to discus.
++ If we are meeting to discuss assignments, please email me any materials that you would like us to review.
+The more information that I have the better I am able to help!
-+ Presentation slides or paper draft are perfectly fine.
-+ If you do not have those, please send a one-page description of the research.
-+ Please send me the material by 8pm on the evening prior of our meeting.